-In Philosophy, the programme will be assessed through a variety of means, including written coursework, class tests, and oral examinations.
-Some non-philosophy modules may be assessed by written examinations Further information is contained in the individual module descriptions.
+The Philosophy programme will be assessed through a variety of means, including written coursework, class tests, and oral examinations.
+Some non-philosophy modules may be assessed by written examinations.

-In International Relations, you will be assessed through a combination of written examinations, coursework (including class tests) and presentations.
+In Politics, you will be assessed through a combination of written examinations, coursework (including class tests) and presentations.
 Assessments are designed to develop your transferable skills, as well as to test your subject knowledge.
 Further information is contained in the individual module descriptions.